Delivering the highest professional standards across the sector

 • Seek guidance, advice and support as required and share expertise with others

-• Consistently self-assess their competence and development needs, commit to their reflective learning and professional growth, and comply with any CIH requirements and guidance on continuing professional development and professional practice
+• Consistently self-assess their competence and development needs, commit to their reflective learning and professional growth, and comply with any CIH requirements and guidance on continuing professional development and professional practice: As part of their commitment to uphold the CIH professional standards, all members are expected to undertake at least 20 hours of continuing professional development (CPD) each calendar year (1st January to 31st December) to improve their practice and keep their knowledge and skills up to date.
+Members are also expected to log their CPD hours into the CIH portal.

 • Pioneer customer service, demonstrate flexibility and adaptability, solve problems creatively and embrace the opportunities presented by change, to enhance the quality and effectiveness of the services provided